Najran

 Najran (نجران ALA; /ar/), is a city in southwestern Saudi Arabia.
 It is the capital of Najran Province.
 Today, the city of Najran is one of the fastest-growing cities in the kingdom of Saudi Arabia.
 As of the 2022 census, the city population was 381,431, with the population of the governorate of Najran being 592,300.
 Today, the population is primarily Ismaili with a Sunni minority.

 The ancient city of Najran is now largely in ruins, the archaeological site Al-Okhdood, located south-east of the present-day city.
-In ancient times, this Najran was a major urban, agriculture, industrial (cloth, leather), and trade (incense) center, located in the midst of a fertile wadi (valley), called the Wadi Najran.
+In ancient times, this Najran was a major urban, agricultural, industrial (cloth, leather), and trade (incense) center, located in the midst of a fertile wadi (valley), called the Wadi Najran.
 Najran was also located at the intersection of two main caravan routes: one running from Hadhramaut, to the Hejaz, to the Eastern Mediterranean, and another running from the northeast through Al-Yamama and into Mesopotamia.
 Its pre-Islamic history is notable for its Christian community, including its central role in South Arabian Christianity and the massacre of this community by the king Dhu Nuwas.

 Name

 According to the Martyrdom of Arethas, Najran derives from a Hebrew term meaning both "thundering city" or "invincible lock".
 According to Christian J. Robin, this source is well-informed but not exact: in ancient times, the oasis was called both Najran and Rgmt, with the latter deriving from the Hebrew Raʿma, meaning "thundering city", while the Arabic najrān means "invincible lock".
-The "lock" etymology is based on to Najran's place in travel and trade on the peninsula, as Najran acts as the "lock" that gives access to Yemen.
+The "lock" etymology is based on Najran's place in travel and trade on the peninsula, as Najran acts as the "lock" that gives access to Yemen.
 The Hebrew name for the site is used in the Old Testament (Genesis 10:7, 1 Chronicles 1:9, Ezekiel 27:22), where it is associated with the South Arabian kingdom of Sheba.

-The name Najran is used by local Sabaic inscriptions, as well as Greek, Latin, Nabataean, and Ge'ez sources.
+The name Najran is used in local Sabaic inscriptions, as well as Greek, Latin, Nabataean, and Ge'ez sources.
 Minaean and Jawf inscriptions prefer Ragmatum (Rgmtm), which appears to derive from the name of an old royal residence.
 In the second-third centuries, the main settlement of the oasis briefly came to be called either Najran or Ẓirbān, before the name returned to just Najran by the sixth century.
 Najran, however, always remained the name of the oasis as a whole.